OpenGeoMetadata/opengeometadata.github.io/docs/share-on-ogm.md

 	Institutions may choose to use a combination of structures, such as hashed directories within categorical folders.

-## 4. Determine the file-naming rules for your metadata
+## 4. Determine file names

+Determine the file-naming rules for your metadata.
 There are two main approaches to naming metadata files: naming by the item's ID or naming by the file's metadata standard.

 ### 1. Naming by item ID